klojang4j/klojang-templates/README.md

 In _Klojang Templates_ templates can be nested inside other templates (ad infinitum if you like).
 Syntactically, this can be done in two ways: via _inline templates_ or via _included templates_.
-Functionally, there if no difference between these two options.
-They are populated using the exact same methods in the API.
+Functionally, there is no difference between these two options.
+They are populated using the exact same methods.

 ### Inline Templates

 Inline templates are defined within the parent template itself.
-Here is an example of a template which contains an inline template ("companies"), which itself contains an inline template ("departments"), which also contains an inline template ("employees").
+Here is an example of a template which contains an inline template ("companies"), which itself contains an inline template ("departments"), which also contains an inline template (" employees").
 For clarity's sake, this is a non-HTML template.

 _/views/company-overview.txt:_

 ```
 This is an overview of our customers:
 ~%%begin:companies%